hmrc/income-tax-mtd-changelog/README.md

 #### CIS Deductions API

-The following change is now available in Sandbox
+New API version 3.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v3.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Amend CIS Deductions for Subcontractor
 - Create CIS Deductions for Subcontractor
 - Delete CIS Deductions for Subcontractor

+##### Changed

-The URL for the Delete CIS Deductions for Subcontractor endpoint has been updated in v3.0 so that the taxYear is supplied as a path parameter rather than a query parameter
+The URL for the Delete CIS Deductions for Subcontractor endpoint has been updated so that the tax year is supplied as a path parameter rather than a query parameter

 ##### Removed

-Removed HATEOAS links from all endpoints in v3.0.
+Removed HATEOAS links from all endpoints.

 #### Individuals Other Income API

-The following change is now available in Sandbox
+New API version 2.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v2.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Create and Amend Other Income
 - Delete Other Income

 #### Individuals Capital Gains API

-The following change is now available in Sandbox
+New API version 2.0 added in Sandbox with the following changes:

-##### Changed
+##### Added

-Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` in v2.0 for tax years 2025-26 onwards for the following endpoints:
+Add a new error `RULE_OUTSIDE_AMENDMENT_WINDOW` and the Gov-Test-Scenario `OUTSIDE_AMENDMENT_WINDOW` for tax years 2025-26 onwards for the following endpoints:

 - Delete CGT Residential Property Disposals (non-PPD)
 - Delete 'Report and Pay Capital Gains Tax on Residential Property' Overrides (PPD)